slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"TV is chewing gum for the eyes."  -- Frank Lloyd Wright*
 > *"Where you live - what city, what country - has more impact on your well being than any other factor.
 Where you live is one of the few things in your life you can choose and change."*
 > *"Most people tiptoe through life, hoping to make it safely to death."  -- Earl Nightingale*
+> *"Reality TV to me is the museum of social decay."  -- Gary Oldman*

 - never before has a generation so diligently recorded themselves accomplishing so little.
 - some people want a big house, a fast car and lots of money. some people want a tiny cabin in the woods away from those kinds of people.